tall1on/ExaGameBooster/README.md

 # CPUAffinityGameBooster™

-CPUAffinityGameBooster™ is a closed-source process optimization service for games.
+CPUAffinityGameBooster™ is a open-source process optimization service for games.
 This program optimizes core allocations for games to improve performance and reduce lags.
 We support modern CPU architectures such as AMD 3D V-Cache™ and Intel P+E cores.

 This software is provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.